 Do I Have Testicular Cancer?

-This is not meant to be a complete guide to testicular symptoms, nor is it meant to give medical advice or replace the expertise and judgment of a doctor.
-If you notice any changes in your testicles, you should see a doctor so that the cause can be found and treated, if needed.
+This is not meant to be a complete guide to testicular symptoms, nor is it meant to give medical advice or replace the expertise and judgment of a health care provider.
+If you notice any changes in your testicles, you should see a provider so that the cause can be found and treated, if needed.

 Testicles are a part of the male reproductive system.
 In adult males, these 2 organs are each normally a little smaller than a golf ball.
 They are contained within a sac of skin called the scrotum, which hangs beneath the base of the penis.